niaid/virome-pipeline/docs/README_for_DiscoVir_outputs.md

 # README of DiscoVir Outputs

+Thanks for using [Nephele's](https://nephele.niaid.nih.gov) DiscoVir virome pipeline!
+See our [pipeline details page](https://nephele.niaid.nih.gov/pipeline_details/discovir) for more information, and for additional questions and help, please email us at nephelesupport@nih.gov.

 There are two main folder types in the output of the DiscoVir pipeline:

 - Sample folders: per-sample output